 1. Interactive displays are more popular than ever.

 “Throughout our interviews, we heard time and again that teachers love their whiteboards,” says Remi Del Mar, Senior Product Manager for K-12 Projectors, Epson America.
 “They don’t like the idea of giving them up for any reason, even to make room for other technology.”

 That said, “You have all this different content that you want to show from student devices, teacher devices, websites and video, and you want to add your own notes as well.”

-This may explain why we saw dramatic increases in the sales of our BrightLink® interactive displays in 2020 and 2021.
+This may explain why we’ve seen dramatic increases in the sales of our BrightLink® interactive displays.
 “It may be that these increases were inflated by the funding schools received during the pandemic, but certainly it indicates a growing interest in combining a traditional whiteboard with the ability to project digital materials,” Del Mar explains.

 In response, we put the BrightLink front and center at ISTE, and we have continued to add capabilities.
 “The BrightLink has become a massive tablet, offering touch-screen control of an instructor’s computer as well as serving as a display.”
 Del Mar says.

 Still, the research findings show that educators want even more.